 - Your baby’s room is not dark enough.
 The darker your baby’s room, the better he sleeps (day and night)

 - Your baby’s room is too noisy: Get white noise if your baby’s room is too noisy.
-Trucks, dogs and birds can be very annoying 5 am and can easily wake your baby.
+Trucks, dogs, and birds can be very annoying at 5 am and can easily wake your baby.

 - Your baby relies on sleep props to fall asleep and stay asleep: Your baby can’t be put down in his cot and settle himself to sleep independently.
 He needs a dummy/rocking/feeding in order to fall asleep and the same when he wakes in the middle of the night.

-- You attend to your baby to quickly: When your baby wakes from a sleep, he needs to learn how to resettle himself back to sleep.
+- You attend to your baby too quickly: When your baby wakes from asleep, he needs to learn how to resettle himself back to sleep.
 If you attend to him too quickly and help him to go back to sleep he will never learn how to do it on his own.

 - You’re not consistent: If you decide on something, stick to it.
 Don’t change your method every second day.
 You’re confusing your baby and how is he supposed to learn something you’re not even sure about?

-- Your baby is already asleep or halfway asleep when you put him in his cot: Your baby needs to be wide awake when you put him in his cot for a sleep.
+- Your baby is already asleep or half asleep when you put him in his cot: Your baby needs to be wide awake when you put him in his cot for asleep.
 He needs to fall asleep in his cot.